warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 #### I’ll need a place to stay at the conference, what do I do?
 Ideally you will need to organise your own accommodation.
 We are offering a sofa-sharing scheme for free with Warwick students, but due to limited availability a space isn’t guaranteed.

-#### Is there any special support funding for the conference?
-Yes.
-Provided you inform us in your application form, we will contact you about what is available.
-You may need to fill in a further support funding form.

 #### What food arrangements will we have at the conference?
 We will not be providing any food apart from snacks at the social on Friday night and dinner at the Yule Ball on Saturday.